The world of healthcare and healthcare analytics is complicated and with little room for error.

 As the burden shifts from insurance companies to patients in order to pay for health related expenses, healthcare organizations need to have a way to inform patients what to expect in terms of costs and processes after service.
 This is where BI comes in.

 Business intelligence let’s healthcare organizations look at patient related data to see which patients are likely to go to collections, which are likely to pay after a specified date range, which have paid in the past, or which don’t have the ability to pay.
 In this way, financial and collections departments are able to be proactive and reach out to patients at an ideal time to make sure payment is collected as well as streamline and shorten the payment procedure for patients.

 With more and more data becoming available, the ability for a BI software to seamlessly and easily combine data sources is tantamount to increasing efficiency.
 Based on correlations between them, consolidating data from sources like your Electronic Medical Records (EMR), siloed departmental data, and financial data can provide operational insights that were never possible before.

-Visualizing your data can enhance the key metrics you’re already tracking or give you a whole host of new ones.
+Visualizing your data with healthcare dashboards can enhance the key metrics you’re already tracking or give you a whole host of new ones.
 For example, in the above graph we see that by combining data from the Admissions Department, Divisions and ER, you’re able to get a more clear idea of hospital resources utilization by looking at the amount of patients admitted to the ER and the average time they end up staying in the hospital.